melix/gradle-compile-avoidance-current-model/README.md

 # Compile Avoidance for the current Gradle model

 This project demonstrates how to implement compile avoidance using the new configuration attributes feature of Gradle 3.3.
-To execute this demo, you need the latest development version of Gradle, built from source.
+To execute this demo, you need the latest development version of Gradle, built from source, or simply use the wrapper (which will download a suitable snapshot for you).

 This demo adds support: